jcgertig/betterstorage/readme.md

 ## Overrides
 You can pass in methods to override the default actions for betterstorage.
 This is most useful if you need a different storage type then the default 'local' and 'session'.
+When using the default async storage api then these methods must return promises.
+When using synchronous these methods should not return promises

 The methods that you can override are
  - `doSet`